TickerSparkInvestor Intelligence

 Company Overview

-newcleo is an advanced nuclear company founded in London in 2021 that is building lead-cooled fast reactors (LFRs) and mixed oxide (MOX) nuclear fuel made from reprocessed nuclear materials.
-The company describes itself as a vertically integrated nuclear technology and services business with revenue streams from license sales, engineering services, EPCM contracts, components and nuclear fuel, plus maintenance and operational support.
+newcleo is an advanced nuclear company founded in 2021 that is building lead-cooled fast reactors (LFRs) and mixed-oxide (MOX) nuclear fuel made from reprocessed nuclear materials.
+Its pitch is to close the fuel cycle, deliver low-carbon baseload power, and reduce nuclear waste.
+The company describes itself as vertically integrated, with revenue streams spanning license sales, engineering services/EPCM, components and nuclear fuel, and maintenance and operational support.

 The SPAC Deal

 newcleo is merging with NewHold Investment Corp.
-III, which currently trades as NHIC.
-The merger agreement assigns newcleo a base equity value of US$2.35 billion, and the company and press materials round that to about $2.4 billion pre-money equity value.
-The investor presentation shows a pro forma enterprise value of $2.374 billion and a pro forma market capitalization of $2.903 billion under no-redemption / full PIPE assumptions.
+III, a SPAC that currently trades under the ticker NHIC.
+The deal values newcleo at approximately $2.4 billion pre-transaction equity value, with the investor presentation also showing a pro forma enterprise value of $2.374 billion and a pro forma market capitalization of $2.903 billion.
+The combined company is expected to trade on Nasdaq under the ticker NWCL.

 Get AI research on any stock